CLRX/CLRX-mirror/doc/ClrxAsmAmdCl2.md

 In HSA configuration mode, a special fields determines what extra SGPR extra has been added.

-## List of specific pseudo-operations
+## List of the specific pseudo-operations

 ### .acl_version